 CycleSafe is a bicycle rack and locker manufacturer.
 The CycleSafe bike locker management app allows users to find, reserve, rent and pay for bike locker usage on demand.
-With the mobile app, anyone with a smartphone is able to use the system.
+With the mobile app, anyone with a smartphone can use the system.